March 10, 2022

 My goal today was to try to make it up as high as possible on Mt.
 Lemmon.
 The tiny community of Summerhaven rests near the top of the mountain, and I had a small resupply box waiting for me at the post office there.

 Yet I wasn’t in any hurry.
-The town was 22 miles north of this morning’s trailhead, and there was a 4,000’ steep climb to tackle enroute.
-Even if I miraculously managed hike that entire distance today, I wouldn’t arrive in time for it to make a difference.
-The post office closed at 3pm.
-So I might as well sweet take my time.
+Summerhaven was 22 miles north of this morning’s trailhead, and there was a 4,000’ steep climb to tackle en route.
+Even if I miraculously managed to hike that entire distance today, I wouldn’t arrive in time for it to make a difference.
+The post office closed at 3 pm.
+So I might as well take my sweet time getting there.

 Dr. Gordon Hirabayashi was an American sociologist born in Seattle in 1918.
 He was in his senior year at the University of Washington when Japan attacked Pearl Harbor in December 1941.
 And as you might have deduced from his surname, he was Japanese-American.

 Hirabiyashi eventually turned himself over to the FBI in 1942.
-And he was subsequently convicted of violating the local curfew (which ran from 8 pm – 6 am) and the disobeying the internment order, before the court sentenced him to 90 days in federal prison.
+He was subsequently convicted of violating the local curfew (which ran from 8 pm – 6 am) and disobeying the internment order before the court sentenced him to 90 days in federal prison.

 Although he appealed the validity of his criminal conviction all the way to the U.S. Supreme Court, Hirabayashi lost, and he was directed to report to the the Federal Honor Camp (minimum security prison camp) here in Arizona’s Santa Catalina mountains.